core-coin/cip/docs/cip-0.md

 ## Security Considerations

 > All CIPs must contain a section discussing the security implications and considerations relevant to the proposed change.
 This section should provide details important for security discussions, highlight potential risks, and be referenced throughout the lifecycle of the proposal.
 CIP submissions lacking the "Security Considerations" section will be rejected.
-A CIP cannot proceed to "Final" status without a Security Considerations discussion deemed satisfactory by the reviewers.
+A CIP cannot proceed to the "Final" status without a Security Considerations discussion deemed satisfactory by the reviewers.

 ## Copyright